 One key improvement Western Digital made to the WD Black SN750, coming from the PCIe predecessor, is the integration of the company's new SSD Dashboard software.
 In it you can check the status of the drive, including its temperature, free versus occupied storage space and the number of writes it can perform before its eventual demise.
 You can also keep tabs on its performance, using the aptly named Performance tab to monitor its current and maximum transfer values.
 A Tools section lets you wipe the drive or create a bootable USB.

-But perhaps the most intriguing part of Western Digital's SSD for gamers is Game Mode.
-Now, for the sake of transparency, the company stressed to me in an interview that Game Mode is meant for the forthcoming heatsink edition of the SN750.
+But perhaps the most intriguing part of Western Digital's SSD for gamers is Gaming Mode.
+Now, for the sake of transparency, the company stressed to me in an interview that Gaming Mode is meant for the forthcoming heatsink edition of the SN750 (opens in new tab).
 It's supposed to turn off the power save modes that sometimes undermine the myriad benefits you expect from using an SSD over a traditional spinning hard drive.

-Unfortunately, in my own synthetic testing, enabling Game Mode didn't seem to make a difference.
+Unfortunately, in my own synthetic testing, enabling Gaming Mode didn't seem to make a difference.
 In fact, it made things slightly worse.
 Prior to activating the feature in CrystalDiskMark 6, the WD Black SN750 garnered a sequential read speed of 3,419MB/s and a write speed of 2,992MB/s.
-Meanwhile, running the benchmark again with Game Mode turned on saw a diminishing return of 3,412MB/s read and 2,992MB/s write (basically margin of error).
-Either way, those aren't rookie numbers, and a stress tester like CrystalDiskMark isn't the best way to measure a power save deterrent like Game Mode anyway.
+Meanwhile, running the benchmark again with Gaming Mode turned on saw a diminishing return of 3,412MB/s read and 2,992MB/s write (basically margin of error).
+Either way, those aren't rookie numbers, and a stress tester like CrystalDiskMark isn't the best way to measure a power save deterrent like Gaming Mode anyway.